UselessGuru/UG-Miner/README.md

 <sup>(2)</sup> Pool does not support auto-exchange to BTC or other currencies.
     You need to configure a wallet address for each currency you want to mine.

-<sup>(3)</sup> Registration with NiceHash is re3quired.
+<sup>(3)</sup> Registration with NiceHash is required.
 For some countries private usage is not longer possible.

 <sup>(4)</sup> Pool does not support auto-exchange for some currencies.
     You need to configure a wallet address for each non-auto-exchangable currency you want to mine.